dimanech/atom-fellowship/README.md

 Check your config by opening `Application: Open your config` for any cases.

-This plugin cannot cover cases where
+This plugin cannot cover cases where:

 * one fellow has namespace and other don't have one.
 Because `""` cannot replace `"ns-"`.
 Plugin will work only on namespaced files.